axiom-data-science/modflow2netcdf/README.md

 The Modflow2NetCDF configuration file contains project specific information about a specific MODFLOW project which is used to properly export MODFLOW data into NetCDF format.
 The following are examples of Modflow2NetCDF configuration files.
-These examples contain project specific information that most likely will need to be changed for each MODFLOW project.
+These examples contain project specific information that most likely will need to be customized for each MODFLOW project.

 #### Example WGS84 Configuration File